 Not sure which walk to go on?

-OR IF THATS TOO LONG GO FOR THE MEAVY TO BURRATOR RESERVOIR WALK WHICH IS JUST 2.5 MILES LONG AND STARTS FROM THE PUB IN MEAVY.
-(FIND IT UNDER VILLAGE AND COUNTRYSIDE ITS THE LAST ONE ON THE LIST.)
+OR IF THATS STILL TOO LONG GO FOR THE BRISWORTHY STONE CIRCLE WALK WHICH IS JUST 2.5 MILES LONG AND NO HILLS OR BOGS (FIND IT UNDER DARTMOOR WALKS ITS THE LAST ONE ON THE LIST.)

 IF YOU LIVE IN THE NORTH OF THE REGION GO FOR THE STICKLEPATH WALK IT PASSES 4 PUBS ON THE WAY AROUND.
 (FIND IT UNDER DARTMOOR NORTH)